 Billy Budd by B. Britten, from Teatro Real - Madrid, 2017.
 Directed by Deborah Warner, conductor Ivor Bolton, starring Duncan Rock, David Soar, Thomas Oliemans, Toby Spence, Brindley Sherratt, Jacques Imbrailo, Torben Jürgens and Christopher Gillet.
 Performed in English and subtitled in English, ...

 The Young Person's Guide To The Orchestra (Text adapted by Marin Alsop) by B.Britten, from Snape Maltings Concert Hall, 2017.
 Conductor Marin Alsop, starring Marin Alsop and Britten-pears Orchestra.
-Performed in English.
+Performed in English and Subtitled in French, German and Korean.